martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * For a reference identifier of type URI-ID, the DNS domain name portion is the "reg-name" part of the "host" component and the application service type portion is the scheme, as defined above.
-Matching only the "reg-name" rule from {{URI}} limits verification to DNS domain names, thereby differentiating a URI-ID from a uniformResourceIdentifier entry that contains an IP address or a mere host name, or that does not contain a "host" component at all.
-Furthermore, note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in
+Matching only the "reg-name" rule from {{URI}} limits the additional domain name validation ({{verify-domain}}) to DNS domain names or non-IP hostnames.
+  A URI that contains an IP address might be matched against an IP-ID in place of a URI-ID by some lenient clients.
+This document does not describe how a URI that contains no "host" component can be matched.
+Note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in
-  {{URI}}).
+  {{Section 6 of URI}}).
 For example, a URI-ID of `sip:voice.example.edu` would be split into a DNS domain name portion of `voice.example.edu` and an application service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).

+If the reference identifier produces a domain name, the client MUST match the DNS name; see {{verify-domain}}.
-If the reference identifier is an SRV-ID or URI-ID that contains a FQDN and not an IP address, the client MUST match the DNS name, and if an application service type is present it MUST also match the service type as well.
-These are described below.
+If the reference identifier produces an IP address, the client MUST match the IP address; see {{verify-ip}}.
+If an application service type is present it MUST also match the service type as well; see {{verify-app}}.

 ## Matching the DNS Domain Name Portion {#verify-domain}